The Sermon on the Mount

 Great Signs, Awesome Wonders

-The group, leaving the Capernaum synagogue for Peter's house, find Peter's mother-in-law sick.
-The Lord rebukes the fever and she is healed (Matthew 8:14 - 15, Mark 1:29 - 31, Luke 4:38 - 39).
-Countless people, that evening, are healed and many were freed of demon possession (Mark 1:32 - 34, Luke 4:40 - 41, Matthew 8:16 - 17).
+Countless people, after Peter's mother-in-law was made healthy, are healed and many are freed of demon possession (Mark 1:32 - 34, Luke 4:40 - 41, Matthew 8:16 - 17).

-The Lord, after praying early in morning, continues preaching throughout all the Galilee region (Mark 1:39, Luke 4:42 - 44, Matthew 4:23 - 25).
+The Lord, after praying early in the morning, continues preaching throughout the Galilee region (Mark 1:39, Luke 4:42 - 44, Matthew 4:23 - 25).
 His preaching, along with a constant stream of spectacular miracles and great wonders, causes his popularity to spread like wildfire.

 Then His fame went out into all Syria; and they brought to Him all who were sick, oppressed by various diseases and torments, and possessed by demons, and lunatics, and paralytics; and He healed them.
 And great multitudes followed Him from Galilee, and Decapolis, and Jerusalem, and Judea, and beyond (east of) the Jordan (Matthew 4:24 - 25, HBFV).